-Here are other examples of reference numbers organized by media type.
+Here are other examples of reference numbers and titles organized by media type.

-Please note that the “Conditions of access” section also contains important information on access restrictions (identified by an access code) that apply to the records described and that indicate whether documents may or may not be freely consulted for research and reproduction purposes.
+Please note that the “Conditions of access” field, available under the header “Ordering and Viewing Options” also contains important information on access restrictions (identified by an access code) that apply to the records described and that indicate whether documents may or may not be freely consulted for research and reproduction purposes.
 For more information about access codes, please consult the following blog posts: Introduction and Part II.